Human rights in Uganda: Property rights

 Women in Uganda have been champions of equal property rights for women, pastoralists, and various other marginalized groups.
 Women have also actively participated in organizations (i.e. The Uganda Land Alliance, The Uganda Association of Women Lawyers) who are actively fighting for marginalized communities' rights and who are questioning Ugandan customary land tenure as well.

-It is important to note that customary rules hold much significance in Ugandan society, especially in regard to land tenure and property rights.
+Customary rules hold much significance in Ugandan society, especially in regard to land tenure and property rights.

 Uganda has experienced several land reforms over the years, with a significant reform being the 1998 Land Act.
 Under the Land Act, women are granted equal rights to land in Uganda, allowing them to own land primarily through their fathers, brothers, or husbands.
 The Land Act prohibits all decisions related to property that result in the refusal of land rights to women.
 Furthermore, the 1995 Constitution of Uganda also prohibits gender-based discrimination, granting men and women equal rights.
 Although the Land Act and various land-rights systems grant women land ownership, there is evidence that these measures do not always properly secure women's property rights in terms of access and management of the land.
 One reason for this being customary law in Uganda and its tendency to award women fewer rights to property than men.